Check here for current and recent events.

 About Town ~ News and Events

-Duane Angels are local volunteers who, with the support of the community and the Duane Fire department, sponsor holiday events and the town wide garage sale, scheduled to return June 2021.
+Duane Angels are local volunteers who, with the support of the community and the Duane Fire department, sponsor holiday events for the Town and its families.
+The 2021 Town wide sale will provide funds to the Fire Department to replace its aging hydraulic extrication tools, often referred to as “Jaws”, which are life-saving and essential tools for firefighters and rescue personnel.

 Malone Parade of Lights 2020